RicoVVV/FDIFuse/README.md

-# FEIFusion
+# FDIFuse
-The code of FEIFusion:  Frequency Enhanced Interaction Network for Infrared and Visible Image Fusion
+The code of FDIFuse：A Frequency Domain High-Order Interaction Network for Infrared and Visible Image Fusion